Questions and Answers

 Which products may carry the JAS organic seal?

-All organic plant-based products, livestock products, and processed products containing plant and livestock ingredients must be labeled with the JAS organic seal if they are sold as organic in Japan.
+All organic plant-based products, livestock products, processed products containing plant and livestock ingredients, and alcohol beverages must be labeled with the JAS organic seal if they are sold or represented as organic in Japan.

 Which products may not carry the JAS organic seal?

-Products not regulated by the JAS law—such as alcoholic beverages—cannot be labeled with the JAS organic seal under the terms of the arrangement.
-They may be sold under the USDA Organic Seal if all other requirements are met.
+Products not regulated by the JAS law—such as wine labeled as “made with organic grapes” and USDA organic livestock feed—cannot be labeled with the JAS organic seal under the terms of the arrangement.
+They may be sold with the USDA organic seal only if all other USDA organic requirements are met.
+For instance, wines labeled with a “made with organic grapes” claim cannot use the USDA organic seal.

 Can a U.S. operation apply the JAS organic seal to their products?

-Any plant-based products, livestock products, and processed products containing plant and livestock ingredients sold or labeled as organic in Japan must be labeled with the JAS organic seal.
+Any plant-based products, livestock products, processed products containing plant and livestock ingredients, and alcohol beverages sold or labeled as organic in Japan must be labeled with the JAS organic seal.
 These products must be imported by a JAS-certified importer.
 The JAS organic seal may be applied using one of two methods:

 Method 1.
 If a U.S.-based farm or business wishes to apply the JAS organic seal to their products in the U.S., they must contract with a JAS-certified importer.